 The crowd cheered again when the Argentine pope greeted them in Lingala, one of four national languages of Congo that is widely spoken in the capital, Kinshasa.
 And they listened attentively as he urged them in his homily to open their hearts to forgiveness, citing the example of Christ who forgave those who betrayed him.

 “He showed them his wounds because forgiveness is born from wounds,” Francis said.
 “It is born when our wounds do not leave scars of hatred, but become the means by which we make room for others and accept their weaknesses.
 Our weakness becomes an opportunity, and forgiveness becomes the path to peace.”

-Roughly half of Congo’s 105 million people are Catholic, according to the Vatican, which also estimated that 1 million people were on hand for Francis’ Mass, citing local organizers.
+Roughly half of Congo’s 105 million people are Catholic, according to Vatican statistics.

 Among the faithful was Clément Konde, who traveled from Kisantu, a town in the province of Central Kongo, more than 150 kilometers (95 miles) from Kinshasa.
 He planned to participate in all of Francis’ events this week before the pontiff heads to South Sudan, the second leg of his African journey.